Laughton All Saints' C of E Primary School

 Will my information be shared?

-Laughton All Saints’ C of E Primary School will not share your personal information with any third parties without your consent, unless the law allows us to do so.
+We do not share information about our pupils with anyone without consent unless the law and our policies allow us to do so.
 The school routinely shares pupils’ information with:

 - Pupils’ destinations upon leaving the school